 The Amosa Duo will be performing a recital this week at Saginaw Valley State University.
 The Amosa Duo features clarinetist Gary June and pianist Chia-Ying Chan.

-The Saginaw Valley State University Board of Control approved the auxiliary operations budgets for the 2019 and 2020 fiscal years during the Board’s regular meeting Friday, Dec.
-15.
+The Saginaw Valley State University Board of Control approved spending up to $2.9 million to make renovations to Curtiss Hall and related facilities during the Board’s regular meeting Monday, Feb.
+19.